You are interested in a certification, but don’t have time to attend a training course?

-An ideal place to begin your exam preparations is the UXQB’s Documents Section.
+An ideal place to begin your preparation for CPUX certification is the UXQB’s Documents Section.
 This contains a number of useful reference documents, such as the syllabus for CPUX-F and CPUX Advanced Levels, as well as practice exam questions.

 CPUX Advanced Level

-An ideal place to begin preparing for the CPUX Advanced Levels CPUX-UR and CPUX-UT is the UXQB’s Documents Section.
+An ideal place to begin preparing for the CPUX Advanced Levels is the UXQB’s Documents Section.
 This contains a number of useful documents such as the respective syllabi, exam regulations and practice questions for the theoretical and practical parts, test reports, examples and more.

 For a more in-depth preparation for the CPUX-UR certification, German-speaking candidates may want to refer to the official study book Praxiswissen User Requirements by Thomas Geis and Knut Polkehn.
-Both authors are members of the UXQB Board of Directors, meaning that this book goes beyond conforming to the CPUX-UR Syllabus, providing the necessary knowledge directly from the source.
+Both authors are active members of the UXQB, meaning that this book goes beyond conforming to the CPUX-UR Syllabus and provides the necessary knowledge directly from the source.

 CPSA® Foundation Level

-The most import step for your CPSA®-F exam preparation is taking a close look into the documents section of the iSAQB®.
+The most import step of your preparation for CPSA®-F certification is taking a close look at the documents section of the iSAQB®.
 There you will find the latest version of the CPSA®-F curriculum, exam regulations and a mock exam, as well as a comprehensive glossary of software architecture terminology.
-The curriculum provides for each of its sections clearly defined goals and specific vocabulary, which makes your preparatory work very efficient.
+The curriculum provides clearly defined goals and specific vocabulary for each of its sections, which helps make your preparatory work more efficient.
 Within the exam regulations you will also find example questions that give you a glimpse into the actual test scenario.